Frequently asked questions

 anyone to log on to a computer to upload data, so when the thief turns on the computer, the inventory data is sent

 transparently.
-You can now see the public IP address and upload time in your client view and give to the police.
+You can now see the public IP address and upload time in your client view and give this to the police.

 The police can then get the name and address of the IP address owner from the thief's internet service provider (ISP).